thriveth/Pychelle/README.md

----
-title: Pychelle
----

 # Pychelle

-Pychelle is a **Py**thon helper app for 1D and 2D e**chelle** spectroscopy.
-It
-allows to load a 2D spectrum, select and extract a subset of the rows for modelling, building models by eye and calling a back-end fitter (for now, only [LMfit]) to perform the fitting.
+Pychelle is a **Py**thon helper app for 1D and 2D e**chelle** (and, to be honest, also most other kinds of) spectroscopy.
+It allows to load a 2D spectrum, select and extract a subset of the rows for modelling, building models by eye and calling a back-end fitter (for now, only [LMfit]) to perform the fitting.
 It allows to set the included and ignored fit ranges for each row, and assigning identifying labels and color codes to individual components, allowing to treat them group-wise.

 It manages transitions based on an easily extensible plain-text list.
 The resulting model is returned as a Pandas DataFrame.

 The repository includes a sample data set of supernova 1984A, observed with the UVES spectrograph at the ESO Very Large Telescope in Paranal, Chile.
 The spectrum is public and the first analysis was presented in this [paper].

+# Dependencies

+Pychelle depends on the standard [SciPy stack](www.scipy.org) and, on top of that the [Enthought Tool Suite](code.enthough.com/projects), especially Traits & TraitsUI (GUI and interface libraries) and Chaco (plotting package).

+Optional requirements are [Astroquery] and its dependency [Astropy] for finding redshifts online, and [LMfit] necessary for actual fitting.

 # Caveats & limitations